HP New Zealand managing director Grant Hopkins says higher overheads and warranties are behind the premium we pay when buying Windows PCs.

 Exchange rates fluctuate.
 More so in the last few days.
 In round numbers the pound is worth two New Zealand dollars.
 So the Stream 11 UK price in New Zealand dollars is about $260.

 The same model sells in stores here for $500.
 That’s almost double the UK price.

-In December I compared the New Zealand price of the Spectre X2 to the Microsoft Surface Pro 4.
-At the time HP’s computer cost 60 percent more in New Zealand than in the US.
+In December we compared the New Zealand price of the Spectre X2 to the Microsoft Surface Pro 4.
+At the time HP’s computer cost 60 per cent more in New Zealand than in the US.
 That’s after taking GST into account.

 It’s not just HP.
 You can compare US or UK prices for other popular Windows PC brands with what you pay here.
 Most brands charge New Zealand customers a premium.
 Sometimes a hefty premium.

 Readers often get angry about higher New Zealand hardware prices.
 That’s understandable.

 One idea that comes up often when discussing the subject is buying PCs direct from the USA.
 There’s nothing to stop you from doing so, but there are pitfalls: